Code of practice: research degrees

 94. Re-examination

 The examining committee has discretionary authority to reconsider the thesis either by correspondence or by a further viva.
-Where a second viva is waived (and the case for this has been made to Student Administration), a pre-exam report from each examiner, and a joint report completed following the reading of the revised thesis, is required.
-The candidate should resubmit an amended copy of their thesis for each examiner and Academic Registry will seek confirmation from the examining committee that the amendments have been satisfactorily made.
+Where a second viva is waived (and the case for this has been made to Student Administration Academic Panel), a pre-exam report from each examiner, and a joint report completed following the reading of the revised thesis, is required.
+The candidate should resubmit an amended copy of their thesis and Student Administration will seek confirmation from the examining committee that the amendments have been satisfactorily made.

 Where a further viva is required then this would ordinarily be conducted by the original examining committee and organised and conducted in line with the guidance above.
 Any proposed change to the examining committee, presented with justifiable rationale, must be agreed by Academic Panel.
 Changes to the examining committee may be proposed as a consequence, for example, of a shift in the focus of the thesis following significant revision and or additional research undertaken.